mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 * The all new V5 Mailjet plugin for Wordpress has been completely redesigned and includes many new features.
 * Improved plugin settings for simplified configuration
 * Redesigned subscription widget for easier setup and more options - mandatory, optional or hidden form fields, custom subscription confirmation page, and more.
+* Integration with *Contact Form 7* - add a "Subscribe to our newsletter" checkbox to any Contact Form 7 form and easily add subscribers to your contact lists
-* Integration with WooCommerce is included - customers can subscribe to your newsletter during checkout.
+* Integration with *WooCommerce* - customers can subscribe to your newsletter during checkout.
 More integrations are coming soon.
 * More flexibility - use filters to set your own subscription confirmation email template or texts inside the email, set your own thank you page, or widget form.

 == Description ==

 Mailjet's official plugin on WordPress gives you access to:

-* Easy Email Management:
-Create and manage all of your marketing and transactional email campaigns directly from your WordPress admin.
+* *Easy Email Management:* Create and manage all of your marketing and transactional email campaigns directly from your WordPress admin.

-* Sign Up Form & Contact Lists Management:
-Create and customize contact form widgets to allow your website visitors to subscribe to your newsletters.
+* *Sign Up Form & Contact Lists Management:* Create and customize contact form widgets to allow your website visitors to subscribe to your newsletters.

-* Automated Contact Synchronization - 3 ways to build your contact lists:
+* *Automated Contact Synchronization* - 4 ways to build your contact lists:

-Synchronize your WordPress contacts.
+  * Synchronize your WordPress contacts.
 The user role is added to Mailjet as a contact property, so you can filter and target marketing emails to the proper group.
 With ongoing synchronization, you never have to think about contact management again.

-Comment authors can be added to a separate Mailjet contact list as they choose to subscribe while posting a comment on the blog.
+  * Comment authors can be added to a separate Mailjet contact list as they choose to subscribe while posting a comment on the blog.

-A new cool option is to subscribe WooCommerce customers to your newsletter during checkout.
+  * Subscribe WooCommerce customers to your newsletter during checkout.
 Just enable the WooCommerce integration inside the plugin and you are ready to go.

-* Campaign Builder Tool:
+  * Use the built in Contact Form 7 integration and allow form submitters to subscribe to your newsletter.
-Use our drag and drop email editor or HTML builder to create beautiful and engaging emails - directly from your WordPress admin.
+* *Campaign Builder Tool:* Use our drag and drop email editor or HTML builder to create beautiful and engaging emails - directly from your WordPress admin.

-* World Class Deliverability:
-Hit your subscribers' inboxes every time with our global deliverability and routing infrastructure
+* *World Class Deliverability:* Hit your subscribers' inboxes every time with our global deliverability and routing infrastructure

-* Insight and analytics:
-Access real-time statistics on your campaigns showing opens, clicks, geographies, average time to click and more to optimize your email performance.
+* *Insight and analytics:* Access real-time statistics on your campaigns showing opens, clicks, geographies, average time to click and more to optimize your email performance.

-* Data Compliance:
-Mailjet is GDPR compliant and ISO 27001 certified, meaning that it guarantees an optimal level of email data privacy and security.
+* *Data Compliance:* Mailjet is GDPR compliant and ISO 27001 certified, meaning that it guarantees an optimal level of email data privacy and security.

-* International UI and Support:
-Mailjet offers user interfaces, documentation and 24/7 customer support in 5 languages (English, French, German, Spanish and Italian).
+* *International UI and Support:* Mailjet offers user interfaces, documentation and 24/7 customer support in 5 languages (English, French, German, Spanish and Italian).

 == Installation ==